-Here are 10 affirmations to be in the present moment when parenting.
+Here are 10 affirmations to help us be in the present moment when we are parenting.

 “Egg whites only!” demanded my daughter.
 “On a fresh plate!
 This one had oranges on it and the juice will make it taste yucky.”
 So I lovingly scrambled those egg whites, only to have her reject them immediately because she was “full”—which translates to “I want to go play handball now.”

 Parenting is filled with these moments.
 You offer up the best you can give, sometimes begrudgingly, usually in a half stupor, turning yourself inside out with effort and overwhelming love.
 As mindfulness teacher and social worker Lisa Kring so eloquently wrote in “The 5 Main Tenets of Mindful Parenting” for her blog on The Huffington Post, “Nothing is more humbling, more challenging and more heartbreaking than parenting.
 There is no quitting and no hiding and no ‘finish line.’”